hessan/artenus/README.md

 This library facilitates game development for the Android platform.
 It includes various features, including graphics and animation, physics, store services, and ad management.

 If you have any questions regarding this library, or if you want to participate in the development of the project, please feel free to contact me.

 ## Installation

 Adding Artenus to your project is very simple.
 All you need to do is the following (with Android Studio):

-1. Clone this project somewhere on your hard drive.
-2. Create a new project with a blank activity.
+1. Create a new project with a blank activity (you will replace the code for the activity).
-3. Chose File > New > Import Module...
-4. Choose the source directory to the `artenus' directory (that you cloned in step 1).
-5. Click Finish.
+2. Clone Artenus into your project directory (next to your main app module).
+3. Edit "settings.gradle" and add this line: `include ':artenus'`
-6. After the module is added to your project, modify the build.gradle of your main module and add the following to the dependencies:
+4. After the module is added to your project, modify "build.gradle" of your app module and add the following to the dependencies: `compile project(':artenus')`
-    `compile project(':artenus')`
+5. Sync gradle

 Congratulations!
 You have now empowered your project with Artenus.
 Next step is to start developing your game!

 ## Getting Started
 After you add Artenus to your project, you need to have your main activity extend Arteuns.
 The simplest form of an Artenus application activity looks like this:

 ```java
 public class MainActivity extends Artenus implements StageManager {